Kievan Rus' law: Written secular law

-One of the result of Rus'–Byzantine Wars was conclusion of Treaties with Byzantine in the 10th century, where, apart from Byzantine legal rules, also Zakon Russkiy (Law of Rus') – rules of Old Rus' oral customary law reflected.
+One of the result of Rus'–Byzantine Wars was conclusion of treaties with the Byzantine Empire in the 10th century, where, apart from Byzantine legal rules, also Zakon Russkiy (Law of Rus') – rules of Old Rus' oral customary law reflected.

-Yaroslav's Pravda of the beginning of the 11th century was the first written law in Rus'.
+Yaroslav's Pravda of the beginning of the 11th century was the first written law code in Kievan Rus'.
 This short code regulated the relationship between the princely druzhina ("Rus' people") and the people ("Slovenins") concerning criminal law.
 After Yaroslav's death, his sons Izyaslav, Vsevolod, Svyatoslav and their druzhina got together and promulgated a code concerning the violation of property rights in princely lands (Pravda of Yaroslav's sons) in the middle of the 11th century.
 Yaroslav's Pravda and Pravda of Yaroslav's sons became a basis for the Short edition of Russkaya Pravda.

 In the period of Vladimir Monomakh's reign at the beginning of the 12th century, the Vast edition of Russkaya Pravda was given, which contained rules of criminal, procedural and civil law, including trade, family law and rules of the bond of obligation.

-Later written secular law also included statutory charters, trade treaties, statutes of Grand Duchy of Lithuania, big codes of Moscow Rus' – Sudebniks (see below), and other texts.
+Later written secular law also included statutory charters, trade treaties, statutes of Grand Duchy of Lithuania, major codes of Muscovy – Sudebniks (see below), and other texts.

 Byzantine law and church law

-Translations of Byzantine legal codes, including Nomocanon, were widely spread in Old Rus' (see: Kormchaia, Merilo Pravednoye), but it wasn't widely applied in secular or church legal practice, restricted mainly in canon law.
-The Church in Old Rus' did not have wide influence and depended on the power of the state.
+Translations of Byzantine legal codes, including Nomocanon, were widely spread in Kievan Rus' (see: Kormchaia, Merilo Pravednoye), but it wasn't widely applied in secular or church legal practice, restricted mainly in canon law.
+The Church in Kievan Rus' did not have wide influence and depended on the power of the state.
 Thus, church law mainly dealt with family law and sanctions against moral violation.

 See also: church statutes of prince Vladimir and prince Yaroslav.

 Main sources

-Main historical sources of Rus' law:
+Main historical sources of Kievan Rus' law: